DisnakeCommunity/disnake-ext-components/docs/source/examples/manager.rst

 .. literalinclude:: ../../../examples/manager.py
     :caption: examples/manager.py - creating a button component
-    :lines: 36-59
+    :lines: 18-41

 Customizing your component manager
 ----------------------------------

 For most use cases, the default implementation of the component manager should suffice.
-Two methods of interest to customise your managers without having to subclass them are :class:`ComponentManager.as_callback_wrapper` and :class:`ComponentManager.as_error_handler`.
+Two methods of interest to customise your managers without having to subclass them are :meth:`ComponentManager.as_callback_wrapper` and :meth:`ComponentManager.as_error_handler`.

-:class:`ComponentManager.as_callback_wrapper` wraps the callbacks of all components registered to that manager along with those of its children.
-Therefore, if we
-# were to add a callback wrapper to the root manager, we would ensure it applies to *all* components.
+:meth:`ComponentManager.as_callback_wrapper` wraps the callbacks of all components registered to that manager along with those of its children.
+Therefore, if we were to add a callback wrapper to the root manager, we would ensure it applies to *all* components.
 For example, say we want to log all component interactions

 .. literalinclude:: ../../../examples/manager.py
     :caption: examples/manager.py - customizing your component manager
-    :lines: 74-79, 83-89, 94-97
+    :lines: 44-60
     :emphasize-lines: 1-6, 12

 .. tip::